konveyor/enhancements/enhancements/common/krm-function-manager.md

 Additionally, as it currently stands there is no way to easily discover new KRM functions.
 While KPT has a [centralized function catalog](https://catalog.kpt.dev/), this severely limits the growth potential and adoption of KRM functions.

 This enhancement proposes a new tool, Kaffine, to help rectify these issues.
 Much like how one can install system packages manually using tools like dpkg, it is the norm to let apt or dnf manage these installations instead.
-Additionally, one can add additional repositories to these tools to gain access to more functions, managed by the community.
+Additionally, one can add additional catalogs to these tools to gain access to more functions, managed by the community.

 ### Goals

-- Be able to add or remove repositories of KRM functions to the tool
+- Be able to add or remove catalogs of KRM functions to the tool
-- Search the repositories for functions and install them
+- Search the catalogs for functions and install them
 - Update the installed functions
 - Easily opt-in or opt-out of the system